Kid Peña: Political career

 Peña started his career in politics when he volunteered as a youth leader before being elected as Councilor and Chairman of Barangay Valenzuela, Makati.
-He later became President of the Association of Barangay Captains (ABC), a Sectoral Representative in the City Council, from 2007 to 2010.
+He later became President of the Association of Barangay Captains (ABC) for Makati, making him a sectoral representative in the Makati City Council, from 2007 to 2010.

 In the May 2010 elections, he was elected as vice mayor where he ran as an independent candidate and the running mate of outgoing Vice Mayor Ernesto Mercado, who lost his mayoralty bid to 1st district councilor Junjun Binay.
 He was re-elected in 2013 under the Liberal Party (LP).

 Peña was sworn in as acting mayor of Makati at the old city hall building after the Office of the Ombudsman suspended Mayor Junjun Binay and 14 individuals over irregularities on building contracts.
-He became the first city mayor of Makati not affiliated with the Binay family since 1986 and its cityhood in 1995.
-However, he lost the 2016 election to 2nd district representative Abigail Binay.
+He became the second city mayor of Makati not affiliated with the Binay family since 1986 and the first non-Binay since Makati's cityhood in 1995.
+However, he lost the 2016 election to 2nd district representative Abby Binay.

 In the 2019 Philippine midterm elections, Peña made a successful political comeback, defeating former Philippine Vice President Jejomar Binay in a close race for a congressional seat in the 1st district of Makati.
-He was re-elected in 2022, this time under the ticket of incumbent Mayor Abigail Binay.
+He was re-elected in 2022, this time under the ticket of incumbent Mayor Abby Binay.

 Peña ran for vice mayor of Makati in 2025, this time under the Nationalist People's Coalition, as the running mate of fellow Makati representative Luis Campos, who ran for mayor, intending to succeed his term-limited wife Abigail.
-Although Campos lost, Peña won the election as vice mayor.
+Although Campos lost to his sister-in-law Senator Nancy Binay, Peña won the election as vice mayor.
 He succeeds Monique Lagdameo, who in turn was elected as the representative of the first district of Makati, effectively swapping positions with each other.

 Personal life

 Peña is a motorcycle rider and the founder of a community-based riding club named "Tropang Kid".
-Since its formation in 1994, the riding club has established itself as a growing organization in Makati composed of volunteers who travel around in motorbikes as companions of the District Representative and as social service carriers.
+Since its formation in 1994, the riding club has established itself as a growing organization in Makati composed of volunteers who travel around in motorbikes as his companions and as social service carriers.

 His brother, George Anthony Peña, is the incumbent barangay captain of Valenzuela, Makati.

+Peña is married to Ma.
+Priscela Caasi.
+He has a son named Romulo III ("Jaytee").